oldscienceguy/PebbleSDR/README.md

 ###SoftRock Lite II
 (TBW)

-###FiFi
+###FiFi (Softrock Family)
 Fifi has an onboard sound device that must be selected as the Pebble I/Q input.
-In the device preferences, chose "Core Audio:UDA1361".
-Make sure you set the Input level in the Mac Audio settings as well.
+In the device preferences, chose "UDA1361 Input".
+You may have to use the Mac Audio Midi Setup tool (in applications/utilities) to set the sample rate to 192k (16bit).

 In order to run the FiFi rockprog configuration utility I had to first install MacPorts popt using "sudo port install popt"